 - Develop a voluntary third-party validation process for newly manufactured batteries that involves testing a battery to the point of failure.
 Testing is crucial to understanding the power and unpredictability of lithium batteries overheating and going into full thermal runaway.
 Following rigorous testing, inspection of the manufacturing facility and the use of specific packaging, labeling and data tracking would provide airlines an idea of whether certain batteries are safe or unsafe to transport utilizing a Safety Management System (SMS).
 This would also identify and eliminate many counterfeit products from entering the marketplace.

-3. Develop active fire detection and suppression for all decks and compartments of all-cargo and passenger aircraft to ensure that any on-board fire is suppressed to allow an emergency recovery of the aircraft.
-This system should be able to suppress fires for at least 4 hours at 1,500 degrees F.
+- Develop and certify an active fire detection and suppression system for Unit Load Devices (ULD) for both cargo and passenger aircraft to ensure any on-board fire is detected and suppressed.
+This system should be able to suppress fires for at least 6 hours at a maximum temperature of 1,500 degrees F.

-4. Require that certificated FAR part 121 Air Carriers be equipped to maintain cockpit visibility sufficient to allow the pilots to see basic flight instruments and the outside environment at all times during emergencies when dense, continuous smoke is in the cockpit.
+- Require that certificated FAR part 121 Cargo Air Carriers be equipped to maintain cockpit visibility sufficient to allow the pilots to see basic flight instruments and the outside environment at all times during emergencies when dense, continuous smoke is in the cockpit.

 - Research and implement new baggage compartment materials to make them more fire resistant than the current materials in use to protect passengers and aircraft systems including flight controls.
 This material should be able to contain a 1500-degree F fire for at least 6 hours.